 14. New York University

-The MSN MPH dual degree online program is a collaborative effort from the Global College of Public Health and New York University.
+The MSN MPH dual degree online program is a collaborative effort between the Global College of Public Health and New York University.
 The degree track focuses on executive leadership roles for nurses with multiple concentrations available.
 NYU’s MSN MPH dual degree online options include midwifery, nursing education, nursing informatics, nursing administration, mental health, geriatric care, and pediatrics.
 A total of 85 credits are needed for graduation from these top-ranked nursing programs.

 New York University has been established in the heart of the city for almost 200 years.
 With the main campus located nearby Greenwich Village, the college has academic buildings throughout the area’s city blocks.
-The largest undergraduate school under New York University is the College of Arts and Sciences.
+The largest undergraduate school at New York University is the College of Arts and Sciences.
 New York University has outstanding graduate-level programs through the top-ranked Stern School of Business, School of Medicine, and Silver School of Social Work.
 New York University has one of the highest post-graduation job placement rates in the state.

 15. University of Connecticut